adamsilver/adamsilver.io-jekyll/_pages/about.md

 # Adam Silver who?

-I design (and code) simple and inclusive digital services&mdash;websites really.
-But, my superhero power is fighting complexity at every turn.
+I design (and code) simple and inclusive digital services, products and websites.
+My superhero power is fighting complexity at every turn.

 Since the turn of the century I've done this for Tesco, BBC, Argos, Boots, Just Eat, News Corp, Selfridges, The Financial Times, T-Mobile, the Department for Work and Pensions and others too.